st4sd/overview/src/pages/using-a-virtual-experiment-interface.md

   <AnchorLink>Handling errors</AnchorLink>
 </AnchorLinks>

-Some virtual experiments define interfaces which make it simpler for users to retrieve the inputs systems and measured properties from executions of that virtual experiment
+Some virtual experiments define interfaces which make it simpler for users to retrieve the input systems and measured properties from executions of that virtual experiment

 ![image-20220915212832988](../assets/images/using-a-virtual-experiment-interface/image-20220915212832988.png)